-Musical Taboo is to return to London for a one-night-only charity concert.
+Musical Taboo is to return to London for a charity concert.

-Celebrating the show’s 20th anniversary, Taboo will run at the London Palladium on Sunday, 30 January 2022.
+Celebrating the show’s 20th anniversary, Taboo will run at the London Palladium for two nights on Sunday, 30 January and Monday, 31 January 2022.

 Taboo features music & lyrics by Boy George with additional music from John Themis, Richie Stevens and Kevan Frost and a book by Mark Davies Markham.